Daubigny Road Quiz

 3. Which house number did James Towner build for himself?

-4. In what month and year was house No 17 D’Aubigny Road built by Towner & Denman?
+4. In what year was house No 17 D’Aubigny Road built by Towner & Denman?

 5. What gap in numbering is noted in D’Aubigny Road (i.e., which number was never used)?

-6. Which major railway line’s branch is referenced in the D’Aubigny Road history page?
+6. Which branch railway line is referenced in the D’Aubigny Road history page?

 7. In what year were houses Nos 8, 10 & 12 built on D’Aubigny Road?